DomDevs2000/React-NextJS-Personal-Website/projects/user-auth.md

 ## What technologies did I use?

-The Front-end was created with EJS as the template engine and standard CSS to style the pages.
-The Back-end was created using NodeJS and ExpressJS and users are stored in a database file using SQlite3.
-For user authentication I used a package called PassportJS and in order to hash passwords for security, i used another package called BcryptJS.
+The front-end was created with EJS as the template engine and standard CSS to style the pages.
+The back-end was created using NodeJS and ExpressJS.
+Originally the users were stored in a Sqlite3 database, but for easier deployment and database management, I decided to convert the project to PostgreSQL.
+For the user authentication I used a package called Passport.js, which is a flexible and modular authentication middleware for Node.js.
+For password security, I used Bcrpyt.js to hash the passwords.